 Oscar Ichazo added Trifix to the Arica Institute

-Before 1997, we did not know what is now Trifix because it was not a part of Ichazo’s early teachings.
-He added the term Trifix in an email to Jack and Andrea of the Enneagram Monthly1996 when he was interviewed by the Enneagram Monthly, 26 years after his first 10-month intensive in Arica Chile, which began in 1970.
+We did not know about Trifix because it was not a part of Ichazo’s early teachings.
+He added the term Trifix in an email to Jack and Andrea of the Enneagram Monthly in 1996 when he was interviewed by the Enneagram Monthly, 26 years after his first 10-month intensive in Arica Chile, which began in 1970.

-Ichazo did not specify that the Trifix was only the “mental fixations” of the three types in the Trifix: no head, heart, and gut.
+Initially, Ichazo did not clarify that the Trifix was only the “mental fixations” of the three types in the Trifix.
+This meant that Trifix refers to the head fixations only and that there is not a heart fix or a gut fix.
+He focused on the fixations of the types.
 The name implied this, but Jack, Andrea, and others assumed it was a term that meant types.
 Instead, Ichazo only focused on the three fixations of the three types and why he called it Trifix.

 In 2007 an Arican attended my course.
 Afterward, we realized this critical distinction when talking about our experiences with the Enneagram.
 Then, I added the term Tritype® because my research uses the whole type, including each type's head, heart, and gut type in the Tritype®, not just the three head type fixations like Ichazo.
 Tritype® included the whole dynamics of the types: passions, fixations, and convictions of all three types, as well as the types’ wings and lines.

-So we felt that the terms Trifix and Tritype® could name this distinction.
-I used Tritype® from then on.
+We felt that the terms Trifix and Tritype® could name this distinction.
+From then on, I used Tritype®.

 In his book The Nine Constituents, published in 2019, Ichazo finally documented five paragraphs on the concept of Trifix.
 However, he still never taught anything about using the head, heart, and gut fixes.
 Nor did he teach about the combinations in the Trifix.